conversation/promos-client/README.md

 The placement engine is responsible for placing promos into slots.
 It does this by filtering the candidate promos by their constraints, as well as a few other simple rules for how they can be placed together.

+When you run the placement engine, it returns a promise that resolves to an object with the following shape:

+- `promos`: The list of placed promos.
+It is up to the app to render the promos into slots.
+- `onClick`: The callback function that should be called if the user clicks a promo.
+- `onClose`: The callback function that should be called if the user dismisses a promo.
+- `onView`: The callback function that should be called if the user views a promo.

 ```js
 import { placementEngine } from '@theconversation/promos-client'